ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/MERMAID_GUIDE.md

 ## Conclusion

 Mermaid is a powerful tool for creating diagrams in documentation.
-For the sdAIgen project, it can be used to:
+For the ScarySingleDocs project, it can be used to:

 - Visualize system architecture
 - Document user flows